Bionano Genomics Inc. [BNGO] stock Resumed by Oppenheimer analyst, price target now $12

 Sponsored

+In a case study from Hangzhou Maternity and Child Care Hospital, researchers analyzed samples from a pregnant subject who had an abnormal NIPT result in her second pregnancy, after experiencing a spontaneous abortion the prior year.
+The study sought to determine OGM’s utility for detection of chromosome breakages and fusions found in complex chromosomal rearrangements (CCR), which can significantly increase an abnormal pregnancy outcome for carrier couples.
+The study reports that about 70% of CCR carriers are phenotypically normal, but they have a high risk of recurrent miscarriage, subfertility or infertility, and pregnancy abnormalities due to conceiving offspring with unbalanced CCRs.

+The results of the trading session contributed to over 5495337 shares changing hands.
+Over the past one week, the price volatility of Bionano Genomics Inc. stands at 10.26% while the volatility over the past one month is 8.30%.

-Compared to the average trading volume of 7.93M shares, BNGO reached a trading volume of 6725051 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BNGO stock reached $665.29 million, with 285.55 million shares outstanding and 284.59 million shares in the current float.
+Compared to the average trading volume of 8.12M shares, BNGO reached a trading volume of 5495337 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Bionano Genomics Inc. [BNGO]?